spyesx/IATA_ICAO_codes/README.md

 If you guys have an idea on how to keep the database up to date, feel free to share your ideas.

+If you need more airports than the IATA ones, visit [data.okfn.org](http://data.okfn.org/data/core/airport-codes)

 ## IATA or ICAO ?

 **International Air Transport Association** or **International Civil Aviation Organization**